Configuring SSL/TLS Termination at HAProxy

-This topic describes how to configure SSL/TLS termination at HAProxy in Pivotal Application Service (PAS) and Isolation Segments.
+This topic describes how to configure SSL/TLS termination at HAProxy in Pivotal Application Service (PAS) and .

 HAProxy is appropriate to use in a deployment when features are needed that are offered by HAProxy but are not offered by the Gorouters or IaaS-provided load balancers, such as with Azure load balancers.
 These include filtering of protected domains from trusted networks.

 While HAProxy instances provide load balancing for the Gorouters, HAProxy is not itself highly available.
 For production environments, use a highly-available load balancer to scale HAProxy horizontally.
-The load balancer does not need to terminate TLS or even operate at layer 7 (HTTP), as it can provide layer 4 load balancing of TCP connections.
-Use of HAProxy does not remove the need for CF Routers.
+The load balancer does not need to terminate TLS or even operate at Layer 7 (HTTP), as it can provide Layer 4 load balancing of TCP connections.
+Use of HAProxy does not remove the need for Gorouters.
 The Gorouter must always be deployed for HTTP apps, and the TCP router for non-HTTP apps.

-You can generate a self-signed certificate for HAProxy if you do not want to obtain a signed certificate from a well-known certificate authority.
+You can generate a self-signed certificate for HAProxy if you do not want to obtain a signed certificate from a certificate authority (CA).